-- (1) Each participant is required to prepare two papers: firstly, an individual presentation paper relating to the Program's main theme (IP paper) should be submitted along with an application form by August 21, and secondly, an Overview Paper providing an overview of the criminal-justice-system response to corruption in his or her respective country should be submitted after the selection in September.
-The IP Paper is the main assignment for this program and the Overview Paper serves as a general introduction to the system of each country. - (2) In the Overview Paper (after the selection), each participant is requested to provide a brief account of his or her country's system and measures to combat corruption.
-After completing the selection procedure, UNAFEI professors will inform the participants directly (by an official letter) of the specific contents to be addressed in the Overview Paper. - (3) In the IP Paper, participants are requested to focus on the main theme of this Program, bearing in mind the "Objectives of the Program" and the "Rationale of the Program"; the paper should cover the measures for the detection and punishment of corruption in your country by addressing the issues listed below.
+- Each participant is required to prepare one paper: an individual presentation paper relating to the Program's main theme (IP paper) should be submitted along with an application form by August 19.
+The IP Paper is the main assignment for this program. - (2) In the IP Paper, participants are requested to focus on the main theme of this Program, bearing in mind the "Objectives of the Program" and the "Rationale of the Program"; the paper should cover the measures for the detection and punishment of corruption in your country by addressing the issues below.